 An eternity seems to pass before I finally heave a long resigned sigh.
 "You already have a good idea of what my opinion is on the subject.
 But as for any practical reasons to object… I got nothing.
 Do what you have to do."

 As I plop back down on my chair and clutch Julian's picture tightly in my hands — even in casual wear, I still carry the picture with me as a reminder; Haymitch, for whatever reason, tells me that it's starting to be an unhealthy habit — I can feel the eyes trained on me from the other commanders and victors, all of whom are giving me varying looks of pity.
 For some irrational reason, it causes me to just to lean back and mutter, "No regrets…"

-The Commandant simply gives me an understanding nod before issuing, with palatable frigidity, the following order:
+The Commandant gives me an understanding nod before issuing her order:

 "Bring it all down."